With the Cooking School successfully up and running, Chef

 Method:

-Cook cumin, coriander, curry, cardamom, garlic, turmeric, ginger and onion in ½ cup vegetable stock for 2-3 minutes.
+Cook cumin, coriander, curry, cardamom, garlic, turmeric, ginger and

 Add all other ingredients and simmer for 30 min.